-To graph the data, highlight column A (time values) as well as all the "corrected" columns.
+To graph the data, highlight column A (time values), hold the apple/command key down to highlight a second column while keeping the first column highlighted. as well as all the "corrected" columns.
+NOTE: Be sure to highlight columns in one dragging motion; it won't work if you click each individual cell separately.
 It's OK to include the cells that contain the headings, as Excel usually recognizes those as labels.
-(Use the apple/command key to highlight multiple separate regions of the spreadsheet simultaneously.)
-Go to the Insert menu and select Chart.
-Select the Chart option (not Sheets or SmartArt Graphics) and then click the XY (Scatter) option at the far right.
+Go to the green menu about the spreadsheet and select Chart, and then the Scatter option at the far right.
 Choose one of these five graph types (which do you think is most appropriate?).
 At any time later you can switch to a different one of these five types.

-You will then see a graph of your data as below (though with more than two data series).
+You will then see a graph of your data with all of the data plotted as separate colors on the same graph.
 Note that Excel automatically used the first highlighted column as the X axis values, with the remaining columns as Y axis values in separate lines on the graph.
 If you ever want to change which data are on which axis, just right-click on the white area in the graph above the key and pick Select Data.
 Position the cursor in the "X values" or "Y values" box, and then highlight the cells whose data are meant for that axis.